AndrewEveld/csci340blog/_posts/2019-09-24-custom-templates.md

 completing the second step, I now realize that there were a lot of things that I made more complicated that should not have been complicated.
 In the future, if I create a new blog, I will probably start with a template before I create anything on my actual blog.
-I think that would make things simpler for me.
+I think that would have made things simpler for me.
+I look forward to learning more about website building, but I am starting to think that designing layouts is not for me.
+CSS files seem like huge, hard-to-navigate messes to me.
+Maybe as I become more familiar with CSS, I will start to enjoy using it more.
+I am quite glad that templates exist.

 <img src="https://cdn.lynda.com/course/82409/82409-636282992381780999-16x9.jpg"/>